 - Late-Victorian environmental disaster narratives (Richard Jefferies, William Delisle Hay, Grant Allen, Robert Barr, M. P. Shiel).

 - John Ruskin.

-I co-ordinate the second year module, Dystopian and Apocalyptic Environments: Ecocrisis in the Literary Imagination', and teach on two first-year modules, The Short Story: Murder, Madness and Experimentation and Popular Culture.
+I co-ordinate the second year module, Dystopian and Apocalyptic Environments: Ecocrisis in the Literary Imagination', which takes my ecocritical interests into contemporary literature, and I teach on two first-year modules, The Short Story: Murder, Madness and Experimentation and Popular Culture.
 I am on the supervisory teams of three doctoral students, regularly supervise MRes students, and will be involved in a forthcoming new distance-learning MA, Gothic Victorians.

 I am available for media interviews and other opportunities to speak about my work.